kevinmirc/alexa-intrinio/README.md

 "What was the closing price for Alphabet?" `844 dollars and 43 cents per share.`

-"What was the last price of Tesla?" `248 dollars and 8 cents per share.`
+"What was the last price for Tesla?" `248 dollars and 8 cents per share.`

 "What is the 52 week low for Bank of America" `$10.99 per share`

+"How many employees does Tesla have" `13,058`

 ## Contribute